Village Wellbeing Fete

-Held Each Year in Vines Park Park Droitwich
+Held Each Year in Vines Park Droitwich

-Vicarage Village Fete's History
+Village Fete's History

 The beginning of the traditional Vicarage Village Fete as we know it today, dates back to the 1920's rooted in the communities for locals to participate in all sorts of activities from cake making, flower arranging, best fruit vegetables, dog show and crafts to bring the whole village together.
 We are hosting a Fete with the best Worcestershire's best producers for Ales, Ciders, Wines to community charities local Craft health wellbeing stalls